Kam is a senior serious injury solicitor, based in Thompsons Solicitors’ London office, covering London and South East England.

 Industrial disease claim: Trade union member, Diane Kennedy, an ambulance technician working for London Ambulance Service, suffered post-traumatic stress disorder as a result of carbon monoxide exposure at work from a defective vehicle.
 Kam pursued the case up to the High Court where she was awarded £280,000.

-Kam is a member and senior litigator with the Association of Personal Injury Lawyers.
+Kam is a member of the Association of Personal Injury Lawyers (APIL).

 Diane Kennedy, a former Thompsons Solicitors personal injury client and trade union member, said: "Thompsons and my union were faultless from start to finish - they gave me my life back.
 I am now focusing on my recovery, and the settlement they secured for me will go toward my treatment."